intel/QAT_Engine/README.md

 [10]:https://github.com/openssl/openssl/pull/10080

-* Support for Multibuffer offload is extended to RSA 2k only and other algorithms will use the standard OpenSSL implemenation when this feature is enabled.
+* Support for Multibuffer offload is extended to RSA 2k only.
+Other key sizes will use the standard OpenSSL implementation when this feature is enabled.

 ## Installation Instructions